-Less apparent, but equally important, are the economics at the center of this story: The costs to produce wind and solar energy have dropped markedly in the past decade, and demand has increased as electric utilities begin to phase out fossil fuels.
+Less apparent, but equally important, are the economics at the center of the transition: The costs to produce wind and solar energy have dropped markedly in the past decade, and demand has increased as electric utilities begin to phase out fossil fuels.

 Opportunities in decarbonization

-- Pure-play clean tech.
-Those companies directly involved in renewable energy technology or production.
+- Pure-play clean tech companies directly involved in renewable energy technology or production.

-- Utilities.
-Electric utility companies that are transitioning away from fossil fuels and toward cleaner generation.
+- Electric utilities that are transitioning away from fossil fuels and toward cleaner generation.

-- Traditional energy.
-Oil and gas companies that are investing in cleaner production, either through carbon capture or by diversifying production through renewables.
+- Oil and gas companies that are investing in cleaner production, either through carbon capture or by diversifying production through renewables.

 While Morgan Stanley Wealth Management strategists see strong growth potential for opportunities in renewables, investing in the space is not without risk.
 Growth for the sector assumes technological advancement, large-scale private investment, and continued policy support from governments around the world.
 As always, investors should make sure that decisions reflect individual goals, timelines, and risk tolerance.